 A Bear Stock Market causes (or is the result of) the values of publicly traded companies to plummet; but does a Bear Market affect the values of small to midsize (SMBs) privately held businesses?
 One may think that in a Bear Market the values of SMBs would be pulled down with those on Wall Street, but this is not necessarily the case.
-2018 is a good example of how Wall Street can be on a wild ride while SMB values hold steady, revenues and profits remained solid, and sales of privately held businesses are at record levels.
-In fact while the Dow and S&P 500 was down overall in 2018 and nearly lost 20% of the value during December, 2018 was actually a very good year for small and midsize businesses.
+2018 is a good example of how Wall Street can be on a wild ride while SMB values hold steady, revenues and profits remain solid, and sales of privately held businesses are at record levels.
+While the Dow and S&P 500 was down overall in 2018 and nearly lost 20% of their value during December, 2018 was a very good year for small and midsize businesses.

 What Does Affect the Value of a Small-Midsize Business?